-The evidence presented in sections 2-4 suggests that Path semantics is not encoded in Yucatec.
-To be more precise, it suggests that T-Motion and Path functions are not mapped into syntactic representations - that they are neither lexicalized nor grammaticalized.
+The evidence previously presented suggests that Path semantics is not encoded in Yucatec.
+To be more precise, it suggests that T-Motion and Path functions are not mapped into syntactic representations-that they are neither lexicalized nor grammaticalized.
 This result does not, however, directly bear on the question of the language-specificity of CS itself.
-If both T-Motion and Path functions as well as statechange functions are part of the abstract innate core of CS, then speakers of all languages have the same conceptual resources at their disposal, but English speakers use the Path system to linguistically describe Motion events, whereas Yucatec speakers achieve the same relying on the state-change system.
-This outcome is prima facie an eminently reasonable one, since CS is assumed to not only encode linguistic meaning, but at the same time support reasoning - and there is at present no evidence that Yucatec speakers reason about Motion events in any way other than how English speakers reason about them.
+If both T-Motion and Path functions as well as State-Change functions are part of the abstract innate core of CS, then speakers of all languages have the same conceptual resources at their disposal, but English speakers use the Path system to linguistically describe Motion events, whereas Yucatec speakers achieve the same relying on the State-Change system.
+This outcome is prima facie an eminently reasonable one, as CS is assumed to not only encode linguistic meaning, but at the same time support reasoning-and there is at present no evidence that Yucatec speakers reason about Motion events in any way other than how English speakers reason about them.

-There are, however, several sources of indirect evidence that can be brought to bear on the question of the accessibility of Path-semantic functions in Yucatec.
-First, if CS encodes both conceptual and semantic representations - as Jackendoff argues - then the Yucatec speakers who produced the descriptions of the non-Figure-Motion scenarios discussed in section 3 must have mentally represented these events in terms of CoL. Had they "thought" about the events, for the purposes of linguistic encoding, in Pathsemantic terms, and stored these CS representations in memory, their descriptions would have been truth-conditionally incompatible with the scenes in question.
+There are, however, several sources of indirect evidence that can be brought to bear on the question of the accessibility of Pathsemantic functions in Yucatec.
+First, if CS encodes both conceptual and semantic representations-as Jackendoff argues-then the Yucatec speakers who produced the descriptions of the non-Figure-Motion scenarios previously discussed must have mentally represented these events in terms of CoL. Had they "thought" about the events, for the purposes of linguistic encoding, in Path-semantic terms, and stored these CS representations in memory, their descriptions would have been truth-conditionally incompatible with the scenes in question.
 However, we cannot conclude from this observation that Yucatecans represent Motion as CoL in CS for the purposes of linguistic encoding outside this task.
 This caveat carries some weight because of the observation that Ground Motion and teleportation scenarios seem just as "unnatural" to Yucatecans as to English speakers.